Privacy Policy

 Storage period

-We generally store data processed in the context of contact until your enquiry has been finally answered.
-In addition, we store data only insofar as statutory retention obligations exist or this is necessary for asserting, exercising or defending legal claims.
+We generally store the data processed in the context of contacting us until your inquiry has been conclusively handled.
+Beyond that, we store data only insofar as statutory retention obligations exist or this is necessary for the assertion, exercise, or defense of legal claims.

 Consequences of non-provision

-The provision of data marked as required is necessary to process your request or to initiate or perform a contract.
-Without this information, we will generally not be able to process your enquiry.
+The provision of the data marked as required is necessary in order to process your inquiry or to initiate or perform a contract.
+Without this information, processing your inquiry is generally not possible.

 10. Newsletter

-If you subscribe to our newsletter, we process the following data in connection with registration and sending the newsletter: e-mail address and technical verification data (e.g., IP address, date and time of registration and confirmation).
+If you subscribe to our newsletter, we process the following data as part of the registration and newsletter dispatch: email address as well as technical verification data (e.g. IP address, date and time of registration and confirmation).

 We use the double opt-in procedure.

-Legal basis: Art.
-6(1)(a) GDPR.
-Revocation: possible at any time with effect for the future (e.g., via the unsubscribe link).
+Withdrawal: possible at any time with effect for the future (e.g. via the unsubscribe link).

 Storage period: until you withdraw your consent.

-Newsletter distribution is currently carried out via our own systems or the technical services used within our IT infrastructure.
+The newsletter is currently sent via our own systems or via the technical services used for this purpose within our IT infrastructure.

-If you apply to us, we process your application data to carry out the application procedure.
+If you apply to us, we process your application data for the purpose of carrying out the application process.

-In case of rejection, we delete application data no later than 3 months after notification of rejection, unless longer storage is necessary to assert, exercise or defend legal claims.
-In case of hiring, we transfer the data to the personnel file.
+If your application is rejected, we delete application data no later than after 3 months, unless longer storage is required for the assertion, exercise or defense of legal claims.
+If you are hired, we transfer the data to your personnel file.

-Providing application data is necessary to carry out the application procedure.
+The provision of application data is necessary in order to carry out the application process.

 12. Social Media